You are responsible for the consequences of your speech (Yes, really).

 Crucially, we have very little insight other than language in other people’s internal lives.
 We have to take what they say, and assume that it’s somehow connected to what they think and feel.
 The Gricean Maxims of Conversation come in play once again: in a conversation, we commit to behaving as if the others are being sincere, relevant, and making good use of their speech.
 That’s how we assume, or infer intentions from others’ speech in general.
 I have no way of knowing what beliefs you hold, what intentions you have.
 But for communication to even be possible, I have to assume that, when you say “Close the window!”, you intend for me to get up and close the window.

 Now, intention recognition can lead to misunderstandings.
-Maybe you didn’t actuall wish for me to get up and close the window right away, and you actually meant “Remember to close the window when you leave”.
+Maybe you didn’t actually wish for me to get up and close the window right away, and you actually meant “Remember to close the window when you leave”.
 There we are: are you responsible for an interpretation I made, when it was not the interpretation you intended for me to make?

 Oh boy, we’re in it for a ride.